sorbet/sorbet/website/docs/rbi.md

 srb rbi hidden-definitions
 ```

-On a philosophical level, we believe that while heavily metaprogrammed APIs make
+On a philosophical level, we believe that while heavily metaprogrammed APIs
 can make it easy for a code author, they're frequently harder for consumers of
 the API to understand where things are being defined.
 By making metaprogramming
 explicit in one file, it's easy to track whether the amount of metaprogramming
 in a codebase is going up or down over time.

-Sorbet offers a number of powerful type-level features to enforce create and
+Sorbet offers a number of powerful type-level features to enforce
-enforce ergonomic abstractions.
+ergonomic abstractions.
 When writing new code or refactoring old code,
 be sure to read up on [Abstract methods and interfaces](abstract.md) and [Union
 types](union-types.md), both of which allow code authors to write code that
 Sorbet can understand and analyze more effectively.